leiniercs/thimsmarket/components/footer/terms/en.md

 ## SECTION 8 - PAYMENT METHODS

-The Products and Services provided can be purchased online via our Payment Page (https://pay.thims.market).
+The Products provided can be purchased online via our Payment Page (https://pay.thims.market).
 The User need to introduce accurate payment information in order to execute a successful purchase through the supported payment methods.

-The Products and Services can be purchased by a valid debit/credit card from Visa, Mastercard or Dinners Club in one of the next currencies: AED, AUD, BHD, CAD, DKK, EGP, EUR, GBP, HKD, INR, JPY, JOD, KWD, LBP, LKR, MAD, MYR, NGN, OMR, PHP, PEN, PKR, QAR, SGD, SEK, SAR, THB, TZS, TRY, USD, UGX, XOF and ZAR.
+The Products can be purchased using a valid debit/credit card from Visa or Mastercard in the currency AED.
+The displayed price and currency at the checkout page, will be the same price and currency printed on the Transaction Receipt and the amount charged to the card will be shown in your card currency.

 It is advisable that cardholders must retain copies of transaction records and adhere to merchant policies and rules.